112 – Fiscal Management

 d.
 The Finance Office representative updates the records and forwards the records to Financial Accounting.

-5. The Finance Office shall have the responsibility of controlling and monitoring the receipt and disbursements of funds and safeguarding of the HCSO petty cash.
-All disbursements of petty cash shall be authorized by the HCSO business manager.
+5. The Finance Office will have the responsibility of controlling and monitoring the receipt and disbursements of funds and safeguarding of the HCSO petty cash.
+All disbursements of petty cash will be authorized by the HCSO business manager.

 a.
-All disbursements shall be documented and monitored by receipts acknowledging purchases, and all account activity will be recorded in the petty account journal.
+All disbursements will be documented and monitored by receipts acknowledging purchases, and all account activity will be recorded in the petty account journal.

 6. Approval of funds disbursement must be obtained from the appropriate bureau major via a signed memorandum stating the goods or services needed, the amount, and the urgency of the need.
 This memorandum will be forwarded to the Finance Office for review to ensure the appropriate procedures are followed.
 Upon proof of purchase in the form of a receipt or an invoice marked “paid,” funds will be reimbursed after review and approval by the HCSO finance director.